 If you find yourself raking it in over in Canada and you want to send money back home – or when you come to the end of your visit and need to get the contents of your Canadian back account back to the UK – be careful how you go about it.
 Asking your bank to transfer the money is probably the most expensive way to do it.
 Not only are the transfer charges likely to be absurdly high, but the CAD/GBP exchange rate they give you is likely to chip quite a chunk off the value.

-The cheapest way to make international payments is to use a service such as WorldFirst’s personal money transfer which is simple and transparent.
+A much cheaper way to make international payments is to use a service such as WorldFirst’s personal money transfer which is simple and transparent.
 Just three steps:

 Currency transfers of CAD10,000 or more must be reported to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).